 - Admitted to practice law only in the states listed above.

-Chris is an associate in the Vorys Akron and Cleveland offices and a member of the corporate group.
+Chris is an associate in the Vorys Akron and Vorys Cleveland offices and a member of the corporate group.
 He focuses his practice on mergers, acquisitions, joint ventures, corporate reorganizations and other areas of corporate law.
 Chris has represented both public and private companies across a range of industries, including retail, media, entertainment, sports, real estate, consumer products and technology on corporate law and corporate governance issues.
 Chris has experience representing a number of private equity firms and financial investors in leveraged buyouts, investments, dispositions and day-to-day portfolio company management.

 Chris has represented diverse clients in a range of high-profile corporate matters.
 His experience includes representing:

 - A private equity firm in its acquisition of a wholesale distribution business.

 - A privately held generic pharmaceutical manufacture in its prospective $8 billion sale to an international pharmaceutical company.

 - A private equity firm in its sale of an organic products manufacture to an international consumer goods company.

 - A recreational vehicle, parts, and services company in its UP-C initial public offering of $32.6 million of common stock on the NYSE.

 - An early growth enterprise data masking software technology company in its sale to a “unicorn” private data management and infrastructure company.